kunaal-ai/ai_test_case_prioritization/README.md

 # ai_test_case_prioritization
 Using ML to analyze test cases to prioritize, saves so much manual hard work.
+The machine learning algorithm I am using in this implementation is Random Forest.
+Random Forest combines multiple decision trees to make predictions.
+It works well for both classification and regression tasks.

+Response
+Priority: 1 | 0  i.e: Yes | No

 # Used libraries
 - pandas